MTJailed/UnjailMe/README.md

 # UnjailMe
-A sandbox escape based on the proof-of-concept (CVE-2018-4087) by Rani Idan (Zimperium)
+A sandbox escape based on:

+- the proof-of-concept (CVE-2018-4087) by Rani Idan (Zimperium)
+- @cheesecakeufo's securityd overflow proof-of-concept (zeroday, no CVE known, thank you Abraham!)

 # About
 Rani used a tool from Jonathan Levine to find out what services were accessible for communication from within the sandbox.